bobheadxi/bobheadxi.github.io/content/_posts/2021-02-18-semantic-line-breaks.md

 + Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor oh I am so hungry ut labore et dolore magna aliqua.
 Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
 ```

 This is marginally better, but still quite difficult, especially because not all git interfaces will be able to show you the specific word that has changed (and even fewer that can do that for very, very long lines).

-Perhaps semantic line breaks could allow us to break this paragraph of text into smaller chunks, and make small diffs significantly more approachable.
+Perhaps semantic line breaks could allow us to break this paragraph of text into smaller chunks, and make small diffs significantly more approachable, simpler to reason about, and easier to discuss.

 ## Solving unreadable changes